The 2017 Community Fund

 December brings our 1st Annual Winter Bazaar.
 This event, featuring booths of crafts and art by Madrona School parents and friends, as well as students, will showcase some of the talent that abounds in our community.
 Your destination for beautiful gifts and treats!

 Finally, in April, we will gather once again for a Spring Fling -- an evening of music, dancing and dessert, and a chance to bid on experiences and class projects in a short live auction.
-Our spring fling is April 14, 2018 at Grace Church on Bainbridge Island.
-Buy your tickets here!
+This year, our spring fling is April 14, 2018 at Grace Church on Bainbridge Island.

 Your generous donation to the Community Fund keeps our programs strong.
 Singing, acting, playing and learning together; all of this "organized joy'" supports our students in becoming the next generation of compassionate, caring and creative world citizens.
 Plan to attend these community events, or give monthly, and contribute to Madrona School's developing program of Waldorf education for children ages 0 - 14 years old!
 We are ever grateful for your ongoing support.